raffaelespazzoli/gitops-std-repo/readme.md

 ## Getting started with this repo

-Press the clone repo at the right top corner of the page and follow the github instructions to create a detached copy of this repo.
+Press the `Use This Template` button at the right top corner of this page and follow the github instructions to create a detached copy of this repo.

 Once you have a copy of this repo in your organization, you have to seed your Hub cluster to point to this repo.